 Founded and edit media research site JournalistsToolbox.org.
 Site features more than 20,000 resources and more than 125 pages, fully searchable and indexed.
 Started as part of a course syllabus while teaching at Northwestern, sold the site to the American Press Institute in February 2003 and re-sold the site to Society of Professional Journalists in 2008.
 Still serves as site’s editor.
 Site was added to the Library of Congress’s 9/11 Terrorism Research section in 2004.

 Arizona State University

-Faculty member who taught a daily, full-time lab that produced stories, data visualizations and updated the Cronkite News website.
-Cronkite News is the news division of Arizona PBS.
+Faculty member who taught a daily, full-time lab that produced stories, data visualizations and updated the website for Cronkite News, the news division of Arizona PBS.
 Worked with my students and co-workers to redesign Cronkite News as a responsive website.
-Serving as SPJ ASU co-adviser and have spoken to several journalism conferences.
+Also built News21 investigative site, America’s Weed Rush: WeedRush.news21.com.

 Account Group Supervisor, May 2007-February 2008

-Supervise a team of 10 staff members on the Florida Department of Citrus account.
+Supervised a team of 10 staff members on the Florida Department of Citrus account.
 Oversee marketing, PR and online projects for the client.
-Responsible for planning, client communications and industry trend-watching.
+Responsible for planning, client communication and industry trend-watching.